 Create an Atlas

-Build a set of pages with interactive visualizations to communicate solutions
+Build a set of interactive visualizations to communicate architecture and solution designs

-In this topic, you learn the basic steps of creating an Atlas on the Dragon1 platform.
+In this topic, you learn the basic steps of creating an Atlas in two ways: via the Viewer and the Data Manager.

-An Atlas is a set of pages that point to (interactive) visualizations.
-An Atlas can be viewed in the Viewer
+An Atlas (or models atlas) is a set of pages that point to (interactive) visualizations.
+A published Atlas can be viewed in the Viewer.

-With an Atlas you can provide your stakeholders with a set of up-to-date and decision-supporting visualizations (see What is an Atlas page for more information on the Dragon1 Atlas).
+With an Atlas, you can provide your stakeholders with a set of up-to-date, real-time generated, and decision-supporting visualizations (see What is an Atlas page for more information on the Dragon1 Atlas).

 - Log in.